perplorm/perplorm.github.io/_posts/2025-06-04-perpl-release.markdown

 Additionally the original Propel documentation has been forked in June and made available under this website and will also be improved step by step.

-You will still find a lot of places where there are still links to the original Propel repositories but those will be gradually replaced time with according links for ❊ Perpl ❊.
+You will still find a lot of places where there are still links to the original Propel repositories but those will be gradually replaced over time with according links for ❊ Perpl ❊.

 Also, as you might find, we are still experimenting with branding.